Retirement Lifestyle Planning training will help you to get the most out of your retirement. From simple existence to flourishing in retirement.

 The process of setting goals helps you choose where you want to go in a number of areas in your life.
 It includes your new work direction, education or learning, your family, physical or spiritual needs.
 Perhaps you have a study goal, to complete a course to undertake in your retirement within a year.

-By knowing what you want, it helps you to concentrate your efforts, and create action plans to stop the distractions that stand in your way.
+By knowing what you want, it helps you to concentrate your efforts, and create action plans to stop the distractions that stand in the way.